F-ARobert/Admission_data_regression/README.md

 min_delta = 0.00001
 patience = 20

-While the model does show signs of overfitting, it still currently has a 83.87% accuracy.
+While the model does show signs of overfitting, it still currently has an accuracy over 80%.